 It is not healthy.
 Far from it.

-From decades of wellness research, and especially infant wellness, Dr. Travis asserts it takes a minimum of 3.87 adults per infant to adequately meet a family’s needs.
+From decades of wellness research, and especially infant wellness, John Travis, MD, asserts it takes a minimum of 3.87 adults per infant to adequately meet a family’s needs.
 Doing this math for a nuclear family is very simple—and sad.

 Even the most basic care, like holding an infant, requires actual human arms.
-And constant motion/rocking of being held, like that experienced in the womb, is needed for an infant to feel worthy, welcome, safe, connected, and loved.
-It’s also required for optimal nervous system (brain) development.1
+And the nearly constant motion/rocking of being held, like that experienced in the womb, is needed for an infant to feel worthy and welcome.
+It’s also required for optimal nervous system development.1

-This devastating shortage of arms in the nuclear family disaster has seriously impacted the “in arms” period of development (also referred to as the fourth trimester or the primal period).
-Our feeble efforts to make up for this arms shortage has led to a variety of damaging substitutes such as cradles, cribs, prams, strollers, high chairs, and walkers.
-These lifeless containers are a far cry from human arms, and ultimately anchor us in a permanent sense of separation/separateness—a conjoint anxiety as we grow up.
-Some evolution to the stationary containers include built in sound device to play a heartbeat or a vibrating cradle.
-While these may be better than stillness for the infant, it’s still a far cry from being held in human arms.
+This devastating lack of holding babies in the nuclear family disaster has seriously eroded the “in arms” period of development—also referred to as the fourth trimester or the primal period.
+Our feeble efforts to make up for this arms shortage has led to a variety of damaging substitutes such as cradles, cribs, prams, strollers, highchairs, and walkers.
+These lifeless containers are a far cry from human arms, and ultimately anchor us in a permanent sense of separation.

-Additionally, the cultural discouragement of breastfeeding has led to further disconnection with the substitution of blankets or stuffed animals to replace the comfort of a warm breast and healthy, tasty mother’s milk.
+Additionally, the cultural discouragement of breastfeeding has led to further disconnection, with the substitution of blankets, stuffed animals, and bottles to replace the comfort of a warm breast and healthy mother’s milk.

 Breastfeeding comforts as much as it nourishes.
 Historically, the normal weaning age for humans was between 4 and 7 years.
-Today most babies, if they are breastfed at all, are weaned at 6 weeks to 6 months, despite the World Health Organization recommendation of 2+ years.
-Many mothers must return to jobs outside the home, and so are unable to see or hold their infants for long periods of time, and nursing becomes impossible.
+Today most babies, if they are breastfed at all, are weaned at 6 weeks to 6 months despite the World Health Organization recommendation of 2+ years.
+Many mothers must return to jobs outside the home, and are unable to see or hold their infants for long periods of time, with nursing becoming impossible.

-Another destructive factor is sleeping alone, something that massively disconnects an infant.
+Another destructive factor is sleeping alone, which greatly disconnects an infant.
 A baby will eventually give up crying for connection (“crying ‘it’ out”) and slip into despair and resignation.
-This is mistakenly mislabeled “self-soothing.”
+This is mistakenly mislabeled as “self-soothing.”
 An infant cannot self-sooth.
 Infants are dependent and become dis-regulated when left alone.
 A part of their nervous system will shut down.
 Sleeping alone is neither normal nor healthy for an infant.2

 Making Matters Worse

 Another misstep in our history is routine medicalized birth.
 Within just the past 80 years, we have created a birthing system that intervenes unnecessarily about 90% of the time.
 Home births are well documented to be safer and far better for the baby’s first experiences, but so much fear of birth has been created that few women realize this.
-While crucial for the high-risk, 5-10% of births, these same interventions disrupt the normal bonding process of birth for mom and baby and lead to birth trauma during most medicalized births.
+While crucial for 5–10% of births that are considered to be high-risk, these same interventions disrupt the normal bonding process of birth for mom and baby, and lead to birth trauma.

-Today’s family life with a newborn is more than strained when we consider the lack of community support along with the mostly hidden trauma that modern birth brings to the whole family, including re-stimulating the parents’ hidden memories, even if they never recognize them as memories – trauma can quietly but insistently recur in a new way.
+Today’s family life with a newborn is more than strained when we consider the lack of community support‑along with the mostly-hidden trauma that modern birth brings to the whole family.
+The re-stimulation of parents’ hidden memories, even if they are not recognized as memories—means trauma can quietly, but insistently, recur in a new way.

 The lack of constant movement, touch, and the familiar scent of mother disrupts an infant’s experience of safety, trust, and love.
 This disruption leads to a disconnected child with a fundamental breakdown of normal, healthy brain development.

-The demands of an infant wear out the mother and father physically and emotionally, further eroding the couple’s connection—it takes a village.
+The demands of an infant exhaust the mother and father physically and emotionally—further eroding the couple’s connection.